 Reset the adjustment screw to its original position.
-There should be a gap between the lower edge of the tack ring and the through-deck fitting of 4-5 mm.
-Refit the lineguide and drum halves.
+There should be a gap between the lower edge of the tack ring and the through-deck fitting of 4-5 mm (3/16") when forestay is tensioned.
+Refit the line guide and drum halves.